bwesterb/py-seccure/README.md

 To help out, you could:

 1. Test and report any bugs or other difficulties.
-2. Implement missing features, such as `seccure-sign`, `seccure-verify` and `seccure-dh`.
+2. Implement missing features, such as `seccure-sign`, and `seccure-dh`.
 3. Package py-seccure (or the original SECCURE itself) for your platform.
 4. Write more unit tests.